Apricot, mixed seed and vanilla muesli

 - Seeds from 1 vanilla pod

-* Oats: Provides fibre to help prevent constipation caused by your hormonal changes2
+- Oats contain fibre to help with any constipation caused by hormonal changes2

 - Maslova, Ekaterina et al. Peanut and tree nut consumption during pregnancy and allergic disease in children—should mothers decrease their intake?
 Longitudinal evidence from the Danish National Birth Cohort.
 J Allergy Clin Immunol.
 2012; 130(3),724 - 732.